 TREATMENT OF CASE LAW

 Unlike cases in digests and encyclopedias, the treatment of cases in Witkin varies depending on the significance of the opinion.
 At times, a citation alone or a citation with a short bracketed statement explaining the case is sufficient.
 At other times, where a case involves a question of first impression or resolves an unsettled area, for example, extensive briefing is required.

 The Witkin Library includes extensive cross-referencing among the four treatises, linking the various substantive and procedural aspects of topics.
 The treatises also include extensive pinpoint citations to the best secondary sources, regardless of publisher.
 Publications essential to understanding both the established law and new developments in California and nationwide are cited.
 Relevant practice works are noted in virtually every topic of every subject.
 Works frequently cited include the following:

 Topics new to the treatises are highlighted in the supplements, often with entire new sections, labeled (New) and designated with a capital letter, e.g., §100A.

-Each of the four treatises includes an index, a table of cases, and a table of constitutions, statutes, and rules, for both the main volume and the supplement.
-A combined index and combined tables for the four treatises are published in print and used on the CD.
-Both print and CD versions also contain parallel reference tables, linking sections in the previous editions of the treatises with current coverage.
+Each of the four treatises includes an index, a table of cases, and a table of laws and rules, which are published annually in a softcover format.
+A combined index and combined tables for the four treatises are also published annually in a softcover format.
+Each treatise contains parallel reference tables, linking sections in the previous edition of the treatise with current coverage.

 In print, each of the treatises is supplemented with pocket parts or pamphlets annually, usually in the spring.
-On CD, new releases are issued as needed to incorporate supplemental material.
 The softcover combined index and combined tables are reissued annually, shortly after treatise supplements have been published.

 WITKIN ON WESTLAW